ShadowDuke/OW_Archetypes-Plus/README.md

 ## Content

-- 2 new study types:
-   - **Astronomy student**  (Education fee: "minimal" gold)
-     - +1 Wisdom, -1 Courage - Can lead to: Sky Explorer, Scholar, Corruptionist, Hero or Artist
-        - on completion an event will trigger where you can choose from two traits: Educated (+2 Wisdom) and Broad-minded.
-   - **Pythagoreanism student** (Education fee: "tiny" gold)
-     - +1 Wisdom - Can lead to: Sky Explorer, Scholar, Corruptionist, Judge, Diplomat, Orator, Builder, Hero, Artist, Merchant or Champion
-        - on completion an event will trigger where you can choose from three traits: Affable (+2 Wisdom), Eloquent (+2 Civics when governor) and Engineer (General +50% attack across river from units).
 - 5 new archetypes:
    - **Sky Explorer** - *Cognomen: The Stargazer*
      - +2 Wisdom - Can be a Governor